vRP-Official-Developers/dunko_vrp/README.md

 # Installation

+1) Copy the folders inside MASTER to your FXServer/Resources folder.
+DO NOT COPY THE MASTER FOLDER ITSELF.

+2) Copy server.cfg & Start_Server.cmd to your main FXServer folder.

-Go to vrp/cfg/base.lua and enter your database details, you can also select your language here.
+3) Go to vrp/cfg/base.lua and enter your database details, you can also select your language here.

-Go to server.cfg and enter your database details.
+4) Go to server.cfg and enter your database details.

-Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.
+5) Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.

 # My Server